On zero-density estimates and the PNT in short intervals for Beurling generalized numbers: The zero-density estimate

 In order to obtain a non-trivial result, we now have to assume that $\alpha\ge (\theta+3)/4$.
 Using $X\le N\le XT^{\frac{\nu}{1-\theta}}$, we find

 Selecting the optimal $X=T^{\frac{1}{1-\theta}\left(1-\frac{(\nu-1)(2-2\alpha)}{2\alpha-\theta-1}\right)}$ yields the zero-density estimate

 possibly with different $\varepsilon > 0$.
 Again the conditions \eqref{eq: condition X 1}--\eqref{eq: condition X 3} determine the range of validity of the above estimate.
 Condition \eqref{eq: condition X 1} holds for each $\nu\ge1$, and condition \eqref{eq: condition X 2} again gives the range $\alpha \ge \frac{\theta+(2\nu-1)}{2\nu}$.
-The final condition \eqref{eq: condition X 3} implies in a similar way as before the positivity of a certain quadratic polynomial.
-This polynomial is positive if $\nu > (5+\sqrt{32})/7$, and otherwise its largest zero is
+The final condition \eqref{eq: condition X 3} implies in a similar way as before the positivity of a certain quadratic polynomial, this time given by